Nicotine replacement therapy: Mechanism of action

 Nicotine replacement therapy works by reducing cravings due to nicotine addiction.
 Smoking cigarettes releases high doses of nicotine to the brain in a matter of seconds as opposed to low doses released over a period of minutes to hours by the various forms of nicotine replacement therapy.
 Nicotine from NRT does not reach as high a concentration in the blood as does nicotine from smoke inhalation due to different absorption methods.
 NRT relies on systemic venous absorption, whereas nicotine from cigarettes reaches the arterial system.
 Nicotine replacement products vary in the time it takes for the nicotine to enter the body and the total time nicotine stays in the body.
 The more quickly a dose of nicotine is delivered and absorbed, the higher the addiction risk.
 It is possible to become dependent on some NRTs.

 Nicotine patches are applied to the skin and continuously administer a stable dose of nicotine slowly over 16–24 hours.
 Nicotine gum, nicotine sprays, nicotine toothpicks, nicotine sublingual tablets, and nicotine lozenges administer nicotine orally with quicker nicotine uptake into the body but lasting a shorter amount of time.
 Nicotine inhalers are metered-dose inhalers that administer nicotine through the lungs and mucous membranes of the throat quickly, lasting for a short amount of time.
 For example, blood nicotine levels are the highest 5–10 minutes after using the nicotine nasal spray, 20 minutes after using a nicotine inhaler or chewing nicotine gum, and 2–4 hours after using a nicotine patch.

 Society and culture

 NRT products were first approved for use in the United States in 1984.
 Nicotine replacement products are on the World Health Organization's List of Essential Medicines.
-They are available as generic medication.
+In 2024, the World Health Organization's first clinical tobacco-cessation guideline recommended nicotine replacement therapy as an effective treatment for tobacco cessation, and nicotine gum and transdermal patches became the first WHO-prequalified NRT products.
+Nicotine replacement products are available as generic medication.